matthijskooijman/arduino-lmic/README.md

 [SPI]: https://www.arduino.cc/en/Reference/SPI

 ### DIO pins
-The DIO (digitial I/O) pins on the transceiver board can be configured for various functions.
+The DIO (digitial I/O) pins on the SX127x can be configured for various functions.
 The LMIC library uses them to get instant status information from the transceiver.
 For example, when a LoRa transmission starts, the DIO0 pin is configured as a TxDone output.
 When the